 Not everyone shows early signs of pregnancy.
-That’s not unusual and nor does it mean something bad will happen to your baby.
-Some women experience all of these weird early pregnancy symptoms throughout their pregnancy while others may feel them only during the first few weeks.
+That’s not unusual, and nor does it mean something bad will happen to your baby.
+Some women experience these weird early pregnancy symptoms throughout their pregnancy, while others may feel them only during the first few weeks.

 Many pregnant women make it to 7 weeks without experiencing nausea, fatigue, or soreness of any kind.

 Others see quite a few of these symptoms to find out their period got delayed.
 So, if you didn’t take a pregnancy test but are showing some of the early signs, go ahead and do it.
 Then schedule a doctor’s appointment to get a blood and urine check-up to be 100% certain.

 If you can’t wait till a missed period, you should keep an eye out for these weird early pregnancy symptoms.
 Looking for these signs and experiencing a few of them might provide you the optimism you need.

 However, many of these signs can be similar to those you get before your period, and false negatives are quite common.